Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: Signal Power Distribution

 The above results show that with any given $N$, IRS can provide more significant and reliable power gains for UEs that are closer to it, i.e., with smaller horizontal distance $d_0$ from it.
+On the other hand, when the distance $d_0$ is small, increasing $N$ leads to increased mean signal power and also channel hardening effect, both of which are beneficial for the system performance.